When Is the Best Time

 18 Cutler Point – The Great Chamber

 The Great Chambers at Cutlers Point is a fascinating geological formation, an immense alcove with a white sand dune inside.
-It is impressive what wind and rain created here.
+What wind and rain created here is impressive.
 It is not easy to get to the Great Chamber through the sandy terrain; an ATV is the best vehicle.

 If you go on your own, please close all gates after passing!
 You must climb over a wire fence from the parking to get to the short but steep trail through the sand.
 The return hike is roughly a mile long.
 However, if you do not have the right vehicle, either rent it or book a tour from Kanab.
 Please keep this landmark as beautiful as it is and enjoy the breathtaking landscape from here.

 Photographer Tip by Ray Downs, who provided these fantastic images: Bring a white angle lens to get such fantastic shots; otherwise, you can’t capture the entire scene.
 It is frequently windy, the reason for the immense sand dune inside.
 Protect your face with a buff, and be careful with your camera.
-It is often mentioned that Google has the wrong location for Cutler Point and the Great Chamber, but this is not correct.
-Google Maps Location You can see the Great Chamber already from a distance.
+It is often mentioned that Google has the wrong location for Cutler Point and the Great Chamber, but this is incorrect.
+Google Maps Location: You can already see the Great Chamber from a distance.

 Weather – Climate Escalante

 Before heading out, check out the weather forecast.
 The weather can change in minutes.
-Even in summer just warm and pleasant but due to the high elevation, nights can be chilly if a cold front moves in and temps drop below 50°F. Temperatures range roughly from 104°F/40°C in summer to 14°F/-10°C in the winter.
+Even in summer, it is just warm and pleasant, but due to the high elevation, nights can be chilly if a cold front moves in and temps drop below 50°F. Temperatures range roughly from 104°F/40°C in summer to 14°F/-10°C in the winter.